 First, watch another short video: vimeo.com/349471048

-Here is an end-of-year (2019) update from Prof. Paul Williams, the CRSS Chair, on the CRSS's work with the Arafeh family, the first family we welcomed to Bristol, who came in October 2019.
+Here was the end-of-year (2019) update from the CRSS Chair, on the CRSS's work with the Arafeh family, the first family we welcomed to Bristol, who came in October 2019.

 The Arafeh family consists of Mohamed Farouk Arafeh, his wife Ghania Alhalmoushi and their two sons Mohamed Ali and Abdul Malek.
 They are from Homs in Syria and fled to Jordan in 2012 at the time of particularly horrible massacres and destruction in Homs.
 They had lived as refugees in Jordan ever since, and were selected by the UNHCR to come to the UK as particularly vulnerable refugees who would be unable to return to Syria.